AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 In this example, `<path-to-php-binary>` is `/usr/bin/php`.
 The install directory, which includes the Project ID is `/app/abc123edf890/bin/magento`, and the script action is `export:start catalog_category_product`.

-## Add custom cron jobs to your project
+### Add custom cron jobs to your project

-On the Adobe Commerce on cloud infrastructure platform, you configure custom cron jobs by adding them to the [`.magento.app.yaml`](../application/configure-app-yaml.md) file in the `crons` section.
+On the Adobe Commerce on cloud infrastructure platform, you can add customizations to the `crons` section of the [`.magento.app.yaml`](../application/configure-app-yaml.md) file.

 >[!NOTE]
 >
->The default cron interval for all environments is one minute.
-The default cron interval in all other regions is five minutes for Pro Integration environments and one minute for Pro Staging and Production environments.
+>For Starter environments and Pro Integration environments, the minimum interval is once per five minutes.
+For Pro Staging and Production environments, the minimum interval is once per minute.
 You cannot configure more frequent intervals than the default minimums.

-On Adobe Commerce Pro projects, the [auto-crons feature](#set-up-cron-jobs) must be enabled on your Adobe Commerce on cloud infrastructure project before you can add custom cron jobs to Staging and Production environments using `.magento.app.yaml`.
+On Adobe Commerce Pro projects, the [auto-crons feature](#set-up-cron-jobs) must be enabled on your project before you can add custom cron jobs to Staging and Production environments using the `.magento.app.yaml` file.
 If this feature is not enabled, [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to enable auto-crons.

 **To add custom cron jobs**:

 1. In your local development environment, edit the `.magento.app.yaml` file in the Adobe Commerce `/app` directory.

-1. In the `crons` section, add your custom cron code in the following format:
+1. In the `crons` section, add your customization using the following format:

    ```yaml
    crons: